anatolydryga/choose/README.md

 The function has a wrapper function - common pattern for functional programming.
 See `choose_triangle.py` for implementation.

-We can use dynamic programming to achieve faster computation by either top down or bottom up implementation(still in progress...).
+We can use dynamic programming to achieve faster computation by either top down or bottom up implementation.
 See `choose_triangle_topDown_DP.py` and `choose_triangle_bottomUp_DP.py` for the code.

 The test for these implementations can be found in `test_choose_triangle.py`.